Everything Trying to Kill You aka: Every Thing Is Trying To Kill You

 And then there is Conkers Bad Fur Day... featuring The Great Mighty Poo (An opera-singing animated cesspool that has you collect kernels of corn for it, and in gratitude, tries to kill you).

 Believe it or not, Barbie Super Model falls under this trope terribly.
 Any and everything that hits you takes away life—people, beach balls, low-flying birds, frisbees, snowballs, clods of dirt, and the list goes on...

 The Barbie game for the NES is even worse: pizzas, jellyfish (complete with creepy music), clothing, water spouts, kites, tennis balls, skates, soda...

 Sunday Funday puts you up against plumbers, disco dancers, businessmen, joggers, big-headed women wearing pearl necklaces...
 All of them want you dead for the terrible crime of going to Sunday School.
 This game was a 'Christianized' retool of an earlier title, Menace Beach.
 All they did was change the storyline ('rescue your girlfriend' is now 'get to Sunday School') and the sprites (from somewhat more acceptably threatening ninjas, evil clowns etc. to more innocuous yet equally threatening enemies).

 Beautifully inverted in indie game Karoshi.
 Absolutely nothing is trying to kill you, and some things will even prevent your death.
 Unfortunately, the point of the game is to die...

-In Jackie Chan's Action Kung Fu, besides encountering goons, you'll encounter and beat the life out of wide variety of enemies including, but not limited to tigers, crab under a rice bowl, river kappas, gameras, Surprise Fish and so on.
+In Jackie Chan's Action Kung Fu, besides encountering goons, you'll encounter and beat the life out of a wide variety of enemies including, but not limited to tigers, crab under a rice bowl, river kappas, gameras, Surprise Fish, and so on.
 Animated Buddha statue too!